Posts that contain books by author ‘

 Here’s a scary thought–ideas are not protected by copyright law, no matter how unique and valuable.
 If you give your elevator pitch in an elevator, anyone who overhears you may snitch it.

-Copyright law applies… Read the rest
+Copyright law applies only when a work is… Read the rest